Project-Books/book-project/CONTRIBUTING.md

 Before submitting a pull request, run the unit tests and ensure they pass.

-## New features
+### Writing tests

-If you're working on a new feature (any issue with the [enhancement label](https://github.com/knjk04/book-project/labels/enhancement)), please also write tests.
+Generally speaking, if you're working on a new feature (any issue with the [enhancement label](https://github.com/knjk04/book-project/labels/enhancement)) or fixing a [bug](https://github.com/knjk04/book-project/labels/bug), please also write tests.
 If you need a hand with this, we can help.

 ## Pull requests